TheAdamBC/AdamBC/app/dapp_examples/py/media_analysis/image_detect_shapes/README.md

 # Adam BC DApp Demo Example - Image Shapes Detection

-This demo example shows how to build a DApp that can identify the shapes contained inside an image.
+This demo example shows how to build a DApp that can identify the polygon shapes contained inside an image.

 ## How to run the DApp